 Darryl Leroux (PhD, 2010) is a tenured Associate Professor in the Department of Social Justice and Community Studies at Saint Mary’s University in Halifax.
 Since 2015, he’s been researching the phenomenon of white French-descendants claiming an “Indigenous” identity through the use of (genetic) genealogy.
-His book on the topic, Distorted Descent: White Claims to Indigenous Identity, will be available in September 2019.
+His book on the topic, Distorted Descent: White Claims to Indigenous Identity, became available in 2019.

-Dale Spencer (PhD, 2010) is a full-time Assistant Professor of Law and Legal Studies at Carleton University.
+Dale Spencer (PhD, 2010) is a full-time Associate Professor of Law and Legal Studies at Carleton University.
 The criminalization of marginalized populations serves as a focal and integrative point for his research interests.